gustaveroussy/long-reads-bulk/README.md

 > Notes:
 > - sample names mustn't contain special characters or spaces.
-> - bam file must have its bai index in the same directory than them.
+> - each bam file must be sorted, and have its bai index in the same directory than them.

 ### Run
 You need snakemake (via conda) and singularity (via module load).
+They are already installed for you on Flamingo, just follow the example below.
-Don't forget to change the path to your configuration file.
+Don't forget to change the version of the pipeline and the path to your configuration file.
 Example of script:
 ```
 #!/bin/bash